SC-432 moored in Sturgeon Bay Wisconsin, linen postcard (Author’s Collection)

 Y Gun Ordnance Pamphlet No. 63 Depth Charge Projector Mark 1

 Wisconsin built a total of seven subchasers between three boatyards.
 The boatyards were Northwest Engineering, a subsidiary of Hartman-Grieling in Green Bay, Wisconsin.
 Great Lakes Boat Building of Milwaukee, Wisconsin. and Burger Boat Building Co. of Manitowoc, Wisconsin.

-The first subchaser, SC-140 was built at Northwest Engineering in Green Bay, Wisconsin on October, 1917.
+The first subchaser, SC-140 was built at Northwest Engineering in Green Bay, Wisconsin on October 1917.
 The SC-140 was the very first vessel constructed at the Northwest Engineering.
 The vessel was immediately sold to France to bolster French submarine defenses.
-After a Atlantic crossing, SC-140 was renamed C-43 and joined the 10th Escadrille de Patrouille.
-It was sunk on July 3, 1918 after a collision with the French destroyer Fronde.
+After an Atlantic crossing, SC-140 was renamed C-43 and joined the 10th Escadrille de Patrouille.
+It was sunk on July 3, 1918, after a collision with the French destroyer Fronde.

 SC-328 at Annapolis, Maryland Navsource.org